 Figure 2: Probability mass function for the probability of observing X co-occurrences of annual maxima in N=35 years and for Δ = 3 days (a).
 Same as (a) but shown as the exceedance probability PX≥x (b).
+Note that the y-axis for (b) is logarithmic.

 As shown in Figure 2a, one can expect a higher chance of observing 2 or more co-occurrences within the 35 years if both annual maxima are consistently occurring within the same 90 days season (red curve) compared to if they occur randomly throughout the whole year (blue curve).
-This finding can be summarised as the exceedance probability of obtaining X or more co-occurrences PX≥x, and is calculated as the area under the curve right of X=x (Figure 2b).
-As the number of co-occurrences increases, the probability of observing such a situation in the data due to randomness decreases for all cases and approaches 0 (Figure 2b), but this value is modulated by the period in which both annual maxima can occur.
-For our example location, we observe x= 3 co-occurrences.
-Assuming that both annual maxima occur randomly within the same season of 90 days, we have PX≥14 = 0.50, whereas if they can occur randomly within the year, PX≥14 = 0.03.
-The se distributions also show that one would expect to observe some locations with a large number of co-occurrences even under independence (right tail of the distributions), but these situations are expected up to a certain frequency.=PX ≥14 × 3,979).
-Therefore, we compare the distributions of co-occurrences obtained with the ones shown in Figure 2.
+This finding can be summarised as the exceedance probability of obtaining X or more co-occurrences PX≥x, and is calculated as the area under the curve right of X=x , see Figure 2b.
+As the number of co-occurrences increases, the exceedance probability of observing such a situation in the data due to randomness decreases for all cases and approaches 0 but this value is modulated by the period in which both annual maxima can occur.
+For our example location, we observe x= 14 co-occurrences.
+Assuming that both annual maxima occur randomly within the year, we read from Figure 2b an exceedance probability of PX≥14 ≈ 1.10-15 , whereas if they can occur randomly within the same season of 90 days this probability increases to PX≥14 ≈ 1.10-7 , but in both cases remain a very low probability.
+The right tail of the distributions in Figure 2b nevertheless show that one could expect to observe some locations with a large number of co-occurrences even under independence, but these situations are expected up to a certain frequency.
+In other words, if the total number of co-occurrences along all stations would follow statistically independence, we would expect to observe this situation at none of the stations (=.PX ≥14 × 3,434 stations).
+Therefore, we compare the distributions of co-occurrences along the global coastline obtained with the ones shown in Figure 2.

-2.3.3 Quantification of the Compound Flood Hazard
+2.3.3 Quantification of the Compound Flood Hazard Potential